-Under Solvency II, investments are stated at fair value, except strategic participations, as set out below.
+Under Solvency II, investments are stated at fair value except for strategic participations (the Undertaking does not hold strategic participations).
 Financial assets and liabilities are recognised when the Undertaking becomes a party to the contractual provisions of the instrument.
 All financial instruments reported at fair value are measured based on an exit price.